siteorigin/docs/widgets-bundle/form-building/global-widget-settings.md

 ```

 ### Retrieving a Widget’s Global Settings
 The `SiteOrigin_Widget` class includes a utility method called `get_global_settings` you can use to retrieve your global settings.
 It features an optional string parameter that allows you to retrieve a specific setting.
 If this parameter isn't set, all settings are returned.
-The following example snippets
+The following example snippet fetches the widget's global settings and then checks for our example checkbox.

 ```php
 class MyCustomWidget extends SiteOrigin_Widget {